SpectacularAI/docs/README.md

 ## Updating

-Run this script on a file that contains a new version of the Python plugin
+Run this script (see contents for more details)

-    ./import-python-docs.sh python-plugin.zip
+    ./import-python-docs.sh python-plugin.zip MAJOR.MINOR

+where MAJOR.MINOR is the new/latest SDK version without patch version or and "v".
 Then check

     git status